giovannianguiano1/DH110-F22-Gio/assignment01/README.md

 ![Our Malibu Beaches Basics and About page](malibu-language.png)

 * The language isn't necessarily bad.
 I understand the developers of the app may want to use more lax language to give off the impression or feeling of a friendly or familiar "local," someone who is highly knowledgable about the area.
-However, it feels too forced and it would jsut be better to use clear and more professional language.
+However, it feels too forced and it would just be better to use clear and more professional language.
 For instance, the sentence "which 'no trespassing' and 'no parking' signs you can smile at and ignore" can be easily and more comprehensibly simplified to "which 'no trespassing and 'no parking' signs you can safely ignore"

 > *Recommendation: Simplify and write more clear and professional language*

 #### Severity rating: 1

 #### 3. User Control and Freedom
 * After a user goes through the list of beaches found in the hamburger nagivation menu, they can select it and go to its information page.
 However, once they've done so, they cannot return to the place in the list they were just at.
-Instead, they must go back to the hamburger navigation menu and go through the entire list again.
+Instead, they must go back to the hamburger menu and go through the entire list again.
 For instance, let's say a user goes through the A-Z list and ends up clicking on "Leo Carillo State Beach."
 If the user wants to return to where they just were, they have to navigate back to the list using the hamburger menu, where they start at A once again and must scroll all the way down toward L.

 > *Recommendation: Add a back button so users don't have to go through the entire sifting process again*